RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 alwaysopen: false
 categories: ["RC"]
 ---
-On this page you can view settings for your Redis Cloud Pro account and team.
+On this page you can view settings for your Redis Cloud account and team.
 You can add or edit your VAT ID, the account Time Zone, and a new Relic license key.